awaisrauf/deepCuriosity/_posts/2023-12-23-Attending-NeurIPS2023.md

 In the initial days after AlexNet, people told her not to work in interpretability, but she did anyway as it felt right.
 Her interpretability research started with feature attribution methods (e.g., the saliency method) and is about the importance of features for model output.
 However, in 2018, it was found that saliency maps for trained and untrained networks were the same.
 They thought it was a bug but found none [9].
 Meanwhile, people kept using these methods to explain methods.
 This usage prompted her to be fixated on this and investigate it comprehensively.
 The next question was: how can we prove that the saliency maps method does not work?
 Her team showed theoretically that these tools are misaligned with expectations [10].
 Nevertheless, saliency maps are still valid if the goal is aligned with the methods.

 The pandemic made her reevaluate her life goals, and she started thinking about interpretability from a different perspective.
 This perspective was based on the idea that humans and machines operate in different spaces.
-Consider \(M\) as humans' representational space and \(H\) as human's representational space.
+Consider $$M$$ as humans' representational space and $$H$$ as human's representational space.
 We assume that both circles overlap entirely, but that is not true.
 Humans and machines operate in very different spaces and may only have some overlap.
 For instance, chess and go-playing models often make moves that are not human interpretable.
 Human and mechanistic interpretability share some ideas, but that is about it.

 <figure>
   <img src="/deepCuriosity/img/nips23/works/talk3_1.png" style="width: 80%">